mohsina680/BuildablesDataScienceFellowship/README.md

 # BuildablesDataScienceFellowship
-This the work of My Buildables DataScience Fellowship
+This is the work of My Buildables DataScience Fellowship